Podcast: Play in new window | Download

 1. Plan Your Round of hCG in Advance

 Check your calendar and make your decision about when to start and end the round based on your schedule, not your heart or emotions.
 Find a time that is as clear as possible of anniversaries, holidays, vacations, anything that involves getting together with a bunch of people and a bunch of food.
 Sometimes this involves thinking more with your head and waiting a few extra weeks.
-I KNOW this is hard- I’ve been through this myself, but I’m telling you guys, I’ve seen it SO many times- you have a vacation planned in 2 weeks, but you want to start Human Chorionic Gonadotropin ( HCG ), and because you’re emotionally anxious to start losing weight you decide to start hCG and tell yourself you’ll somehow stick to P2 while on a houseboat filled with chips, beer and your 4 best friends.
+I KNOW this is hard- I’ve been through this myself, but I’m telling you guys, I’ve seen it SO many times- you have a vacation planned in 2 weeks, but you want to start hCG, and because you’re emotionally anxious to start losing weight you decide to start this protocol and tell yourself you’ll somehow stick to P2 while on a houseboat filled with chips, beer and your 4 best friends.
 It’s just not going to happen…unless your superwoman, which I am not.
 I understand that emotional feeling of feeling overweight and wanting to do something about it right now!
 But logically your odds for success will increase if you also approach it realistically.

 2. Minimize Guilt for Disappearing